Mary Matthews | Flutist

 A sought-after performer of new music, Mary has premiered over 50 new works by both established and up-and-coming composers.
 She is known for her command of extended techniques and her adventurous programming.
-She has released three albums including Three-Nine Line on the MSR Classics label, Charuhas on the Naxos Label, Preludes & Recitations on the Tonsehen Records label, and she has a fourth and fifth album forthcoming in 2022 with Khemia Ensemble and Maryland Chamber Winds.
+She has released three albums including Three-Nine Line on the MSR Classics label, Charuhas on the Naxos Label, Preludes & Recitations on the Tonsehen Records label, and she has a fourth and fifth album forthcoming in 2022 with Khemia Ensemble and the Maryland Chamber Winds.

-Mary is the winner of numerous competitions including the International American Protégé Woodwinds Competition, the South Carolina Flute Society Young Artist Competition, the Kathryn E. MacPhail Young Artist Concerto Competition, the Firelands Symphony Orchestra Young Artist Competition, and the Baldwin Wallace Concerto Competition.
+Mary is the winner of numerous competitions including the American Protégé Woodwinds and Chamber Music Competitions, the South Carolina Flute Society Young Artist Competition, the Kathryn E. MacPhail Young Artist Concerto Competition, the Firelands Symphony Orchestra Young Artist Competition, and the Baldwin Wallace Concerto Competition.
 She received an Honorable Mention in the Mary Graham Lasley Young Artist Competition and was a finalist in the Coeur D'Alene Young Artist Competition, the William C. Byrd Young Artist Competition, and the J.C.
 Arriaga Chamber Music Competition.
 Over the course of her career, she has been selected for nine musical performance, research, and community outreach grants, including the Boedecker Path to Excellence Grant at the Dairy Arts Center in Boulder, CO.

 Dr. Matthews has been an educator for over fifteen years, teaching in five different states and working with students of all ages.
-She has presented masterclasses and lectures at Colorado State University, Kansas State University, Bowling Green State University, and El Instituto Eduardo Laredo, among others.
+She has presented masterclasses and lectures at Colorado State University, Kansas State University, Bowling Green State University, and El Instituto Eduardo Laredo in Cochabamba, Bolivia, among others.
 She has also been an adjudicator for competitions such as Myrna Brown, the Colorado Flute Association Young Artist Competition, and the Oklahoma Flute Society Young Artist Competition.
-Prior to her appointment at TN Tech, Dr. Matthews was an adjunct faculty member at The University of Hartford's The Hartt School, and she taught applied lessons and chamber music at the Parlando School for Musical Arts in Boulder, CO, The Hartt School Community Division in West Hartford, CT, and the International School of Music in Bethesda, MD.
+Prior to her appointment at Tennessee Tech, Dr. Matthews was an adjunct faculty member at The University of Hartford's The Hartt School, and she taught applied lessons and chamber music at the Parlando School for Musical Arts in Boulder, CO, The Hartt School Community Division in West Hartford, CT, and the International School of Music in Bethesda, MD.
 At The Hartt School Community Division, she also coordinated the Adult Chamber Music program and launched the Suzuki Flute program.
 Additionally, Dr. Matthews was a teaching artist with el sistema programs in Denver, CO and Hartford, CT, and she is a certified Suzuki Flute Book 1 and 2 instructor.

-Dr. Matthews began her formal flute studies at the Eastman School of Music's Preparatory Program where she graduated with distinction in performance.
+A Rochester, NY native, Dr. Matthews began her formal flute studies at the Eastman School of Music's Preparatory Program where she graduated with distinction in performance.
 She holds a Doctor of Musical Arts Degree from The Hartt School, a Master of Music Degree from the Peabody Institute of the Johns Hopkins University, and a Bachelor of Music Degree from the Baldwin Wallace Conservatory of Music.
 Her primary teachers include Jan Angus, George Pope, and Janet Arms.